2paedev/aratech-test/README.md

 # AratechTest

-This project is made for a technical test with Angular 13 + Angular Material.
+This project is made for a technical test with Angular 13 + Angular Material + RxJS.

 ## Features & Tools